chrisparnin/skycode/providers/do/README.md

 ### Preqs

+* A ssh key.
+[See guide](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets) if you need to make new one.
 * A read and write [Personal Access Token](https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2#how-to-generate-a-personal-access-token) for the API.
 * Create `do.ini` with your Personal Access Token filled in.
 ```ini